nairobilug/nairobilug.or.ke/content/installing-debian-jessie-on-the-acer-c710-2833-chromebook.md

 Now, while Chrome OS - the operating system that comes with the machines - is a nice (great?) operating system, for a freelance developer like me, it renders the machine useless for much of my day to day work.
 I found the need therefore to make it useful for me.

-##Preparation
+## Preparation

-*DISCLAIMER* FROM THIS POINT FORWARD, ANYTHING YOU DO WITH YOUR MACHINE IS YOUR FAULT.
+**DISCLAIMER**: FROM THIS POINT FORWARD, ANYTHING YOU DO WITH YOUR MACHINE IS YOUR FAULT.
 IF IT BREAKS, OR YOU BRICK IT, OR CAUSE A NUCLEAR HOLOCAUST, OR ANYTHING ELSE FOR THAT MATTER, YOU CAN ONLY BLAME YOURSELF.

 Now that that is out of the way, shall we proceed.